RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/example-workflow.rst

     mv gencode.v28.annotation.gtf annotation.gtf
     mv GRCh38.p12.genome.fa genome.fa

-Another webpage that provides these files is `Link Ensembl Genomes <http://www.ensembl.org/Homo_sapiens/Info/Index>`_.
+Another webpage that provides these files is `Ensembl Genomes <http://www.ensembl.org/Homo_sapiens/Info/Index>`_.
 This usually requires searching their file system in order to find the wanted files.
 For this tutorial, we recommend to stick to GenCode instead.

 References